CLOSE ×

 A protein precipitation plate can produce a cleaner sample than a manual protein crash and allows automation in a 96-well format.
 It eliminates cloudy extracts, manual shaking or vortexing, centrifuging and supernatant transfer.
 For high-volume, high throughput assays, it produces a cleaner sample, with a more efficient workflow compared to a manual protein crash.

-To know more about protein precipitation and other sample preparation techniques, click on the button below.
+To know more about protein precipitation and other sample preparation techniques, please watch our webinar.

 Learn More